 At the hotel

-Vineyards, vegetable gardens, bicycles (on request), boutique selling local groceries and ingredients, WiFi.
+Vineyards, vegetable gardens, bicycles (on request), boutique selling local groceries and ingredients, free WiFi.
 In rooms: flatscreen TV, minibar, bergamot-scented bath products (made specially for the hotel by the Different Company).

 Our favourite rooms